Morgan Stanley seeks TRO against top producer who joined Raymond James

 A spokesperson for Morgan Stanley said, "Morgan Stanley will take appropriate action to ensure that departing employees comply with their legal obligations."

-The suit against Takahashi comes a little over two months after Morgan Stanley leveled similar allegations at an adviser who had also recently departed for Raymond James.
+The suit against Takahashi comes a little over two months after Morgan Stanley leveled similar allegations at an advisor who had also recently departed for Raymond James.
 Morgan Stanley accused Corbin Hoffner, who had been with the firm for a little more than four years when he departed for Raymond James in February, of trying to illegally transfer a book of business that he had contracted to inherit from a retiring colleague.
 Hoffner has since agreed to a court-imposed temporary restraining order barring him from reaching out to former clients while the dispute awaits resolution by a Financial Industry Regulatory Authority arbitration panel.

 Takahashi did not return phone calls or emails seeking comments.
 The Takahashi Retirement Group website notes that he is the recipient of various industry recognitions, including being named a Top 40 Broker Under 40 by Financial Planning in 2022, when he was still at Morgan Stanley.